Let's explore the least known product inside the CBD industry: CBD flower.

 Can I Fail a Drug Test from CBD?

-The legal limit for THC in hemp is 0.3% or less, so full spectrum products like hemp flower will usually contain trace amounts of THC.
+The legal limit for THC in hemp is less than 0.3 percent, so full spectrum CBD products like CBD hemp flower will usually contain trace amounts of THC.
 Although this is not nearly enough THC to get you “high,” the low amounts of THC in hemp flower can build up in your system over time, which could potentially cause you to test positive on a drug test.

 Here’s the bottom line: if you’re subjected to drug tests for any reason, use CBD products at your own risk.
 Here at Cornbread Hemp, all of our CBD products contain a legal dose of THC.
 If enough of this THC is present in your system at the time of your drug screening, you could test positive and face the consequences.